Are the ‘Dog Days’ of summer taking their toll on your flowers?

 - Try to make sure plants are always moist (not soggy but never wilting).
 For many folks, a drip irrigation system can do this and can be set up on a simple timer to water your plants each day.
 It is simple to install and simplifies your life.
 This is a tough thing to pull off, but is certainly a worthy goal.

 - Try increasing your fertilizing frequency as we pass the midway point of summer.
 Give the plants a little extra food to help them deal with summer temperatures and conditions.
 A slow release fertilizer is good, but I think the instant energy of a water soluble is even better.

-Plants are like us.
-Everything they have been through shapes the way they perform in the future.
-Few of us can provide the ‘perfect’ environment all of the time, but by making a few changes here and there, we can help our gardens continue to perform through the dog days of summer.
+Plants are like people.
+Everything they have gone during their short lives has shaped the way they will perform in the future.
+Few of us can provide the perfect environment for every plant all of the time but by making a few changes here and there, we can help our gardens continue to perform through the dog days of summer.